rotolanna/Software_and_Computing_Project/README.md

 momentum and kinetic energy reconstruction.
 The calorimeter is the detector that suffers for the energy leakage so,  A_2 and A_3 present a correlated tail at low and high values respectively, dependent on the energy leakage, especially from neutron emission inside it.
  Here the link for my [Reconstructed A](https://github.com/rotolanna/Software_and_Computing_Project/blob/master/Project/Mass%20Plot.pptx).
- Note: For heavier fragments I am still studying to understand the reason for a shift towards higher values ​​of A.
+ Note: For heavier fragments I am still studying to understand the reason for a shift, greater than expected, towards higher values ​​of A.